 Many different options depending on what you are comfortable with and what degree of toxicity exists.

 -The other person’s behavior is not about you and not your responsibility.

 -Pretend you don’t hear any criticism, don’t engage – no reply is necessary; smile and walk away.
 Escape by going to the restroom; hanging out with a non threatening subgroup (kids, senior folks, etc); go to your rescue your person.

--Call it out for what it is – for example, directly say: that is rude; that is hurtful; that is inappropriate; sarcasm: you have a way of “cheering” up a room/person, mind your manners, etc.
+-Call it out for what it is – for example, directly say: that is rude; that is hurtful; that is inappropriate, and please stop; sarcasm: you have a way of “cheering” up a room/person, mind your manners, etc.